tensorlayer/TensorLayer/docs/user/get_start_advance.rst

 .. code-block:: python

-  # in dynamic mode, we can directly use the same model
+  # in dynamic model, we can directly use the same model
-  # in static mode
+  # in static model
   vgg_layer = tl.models.vgg16().as_layer()
   ni_1 = tl.layers.Input([None, 224, 224, 3])
   ni_2 = tl.layers.Input([None, 224, 224, 3])